-The Crocs Jaunt Shorty are bright in color and constructed for a very roomy fit.
+The Crocs Jaunt Shorty are constructed for a very wide and roomy fit.
 Ultralight, they are made from a fully-molded Croslite resin with a rubber outsole.
 There's no lining or insole; in fact, there's nothing else to the boot beside the resin, as is traditional for Crocs.

 The low-top Jaunt Shorty boots were fun but performed fairly average in our tests.

-Measuring only 7.75 inches from the ground, these short boots don't offer as much protection from the elements as the taller Hunter Original Back Adjustable or the Kamik Olivia.
-They also have holes cut out from the sides of the shaft which diminish the overall effective waterproofing down to 5.25 inches.
+Measuring only 7.75 inches from the ground, these short boots don't offer as much protection from the elements as the taller options do.
+They also have holes cut out from the sides of the shaft which diminish the overall effective waterproofing to 5.25 inches from the ground.

 At an impressive 1.05 lbs for the size 8 we tested, this model is easy to carry and pack, not to mention walk in.
 Mobility is not impeded unless going up an incline, as the Croslite resin itself is firm.
 The front of the shaft did not flex for our shins.
 This boot is specifically designed to have a "generous, roomy fit," and there's ample room for thick socks, added insoles, or high-volume feet.
-On par with other models, they were bested by the comfort of the Hunter Original, Kamik Heidi, and Xtratuf Legacy — all award-winning models.
+On par with other models, they were bested by the comfort of the award-winning models.

 The cute and playful vibe of the Jaunt Shorty.

-The style of Crocs seem to be that of you either like them, or you don't.
-We purchased the lemon, and they are very bright.
+The style of Crocs seem to be that of: you either like them or you don't.
+We purchased the lemon and they are very bright.
 Fun and cheery, there isn't much going on besides the evident molding and white accents.
 Big, bold and wide, they reminded us of rain boots you might find in children's books.
 In true Crocs fashion, there are holes for Jibbitz charms.
-For something more urban and trendy, we like the ankle-height Sperry Saltwater Duck Boot.

-With minimal tread, these boots performed only slightly above average in our tests.
+With minimal tread, these boots performed fairly average in our tests.
 They weren't incredibly stable in the snow, especially if there were inclines involved.
-Fortunately, you may already own a pair of winter boots if you're in need of additional traction.
-They performed better in wet grass and even more so across wet, flat surfaces.
-If you need a boot with more outdoor stability, we liked the women's Xtratuf Legacy.
+Fortunately, if you live in a place that snows, you may already own a pair of winter boots.
+We found that they perform best in wet grass and even more so across wet, flat surfaces.

 The tread on the Jaunt Shorty performed best on flat surfaces.
 The relative stiffness of the boot itself also influenced this sentiment.

-The material insulates well when compared to conventional rubber.
-In addition, having a roomier foot box also allows for air to become an insulate.
-In turn, these boots were slightly warmer than a typical mild-weather boot.
-They did not out-perform the highest scorer in the warmth metric, however, the notable Bogs North Hampton.
+The material insulates surprisingly well for not being made with conventional rubber.
+Having a roomier foot box also allows for air to become an insulate.
+In turn, these boots are slightly warmer than a typical mild-weather boot.
+They did not out-perform the highest scorer in the warmth metric, however.

 The Jaunt Shorty providing surprising warmth in an icy river at the bottom of Dream Canyon, CO.